euwbah/musescore-xen-tuner/README.md

 These Staff/System Texts can be made invisible (you can select them and press `V` to toggle visibility).

+> [!TIP]
-> 🟢 For a start, try out `heji/5 limit`, which references the `./tunings/heji/5 limit.txt` tuning system configuration file.
+> For a start, try out `heji/5 limit`, which references the `./tunings/heji/5 limit.txt` tuning system configuration file.
 >
 > You can browse tunings in the [tunings/](./tunings/) folder to find notations that are already supported.
 >
 > Continue reading to learn how to [create your own tuning configurations](#how-to-tuning-configuration), or [submit a tuning config request issue](https://github.com/euwbah/musescore-xen-tuner/issues/new?assignees=&labels=tuning+config+request&projects=&template=request-contribute-tuning-config.md&title=).

+> [!NOTE]
-> 🟡 **For power users**: Sometimes, a tuning config file has a `.json` file type instead of the usual `.txt`.
+> **For power users**: Sometimes, a tuning config file has a `.json` file type instead of the usual `.txt`.
 This is used for [very large tunings](#1-pre-compute-the-tuning-config) which have precomputed tuning configuration files.
 Modifying the `.txt` file alone will not affect the tuning configuration, instead, you will have to delete the `.json` file, and use the [web tool (https://euwbah.github.io/musescore-xen-tuner/)](https://euwbah.github.io/musescore-xen-tuner/) to create a new `.json` precomputed tuning configuration file.
 >
 > 🟠 While it is not recommended, you can also input the [tuning configuration text](#tuning-configuration-syntax-overview) directly into System/Staff texts, which may be helpful when you are creating your own custom tuning configs and want to test them out.
 Newlines/enter/return can be entered into System/Staff Text using `Shift` + `Enter`/`Return`.
 This feature saves the need for going back and forth between the text editor and MuseScore.
 Remember to save it into a `.txt` file once you're done!